 We also appreciate the DRYRIDE two-layer fabric, which no other pants on this list have.
 It helps with keeping you warm for as long as you ski thanks to its waterproof build.

-The pants come with Living Lining, which is mapped with taffeta and a strengthened fabric.
+The pair of ski pants come with Living Lining, which is mapped with taffeta and a strengthened fabric.
 This will help you to regulate your body’s temperature, especially when the ski trail gets really cold.
 One of the most important parts of having ski pants is ensuring that they can properly regulate your temperature.
 Thankfully, you won’t have any issues with temperature control in these pants.

 Moving away from temperature regulation, you will find that these pants also have enough features to keep you safe.
 There are zippered cargo pockets to help you keep all your items, as well as reinforced cuffs that are completely abrasion-resistant.
+There are plenty of pockets where you can store all sorts of accessories.
+The leg vents on these pants do set it above all the rest.
+These leg vents with zipper closure and breathable membrane are easy to open when you start to feel too hot or sweaty on your skiing adventures.

 Additional features include a key clip, articulated knees for more safety, and a card pocket in case you need to store extra items.